Washington, D.C.: Arts

-Washington, D.C., is a national center for the arts and houses numerous leading concert halls and theaters.
-The John F. Kennedy Center for the Performing Arts is home to the National Symphony Orchestra, the Washington National Opera, and the Washington Ballet.
+Washington, D.C., is a national center for the arts, home to several concert halls and theaters.
+The John F. Kennedy Center for the Performing Arts is home to National Symphony Orchestra, Washington National Opera, and the Washington Ballet.
 The Kennedy Center Honors are awarded each year to those in the performing arts who have contributed greatly to the cultural life of the United States.
-This ceremony is often attended by the sitting U.S. president as well as other dignitaries and celebrities.
-The Kennedy Center also awards the annual Mark Twain Prize for American Humor, which is one of the most prestigious comedy awards in the U.S. The historic Ford's Theatre, site of the assassination of President Abraham Lincoln, continues to operate as a functioning performance space as well as a museum.
+This ceremony is often attended by the sitting U.S. president and other dignitaries and celebrities.
+The Kennedy Center also awards the annual Mark Twain Prize for American Humor.

+The historic Ford's Theatre, the site of the assassination of President Abraham Lincoln on April 14, 1865, continues to function as a theatre and as a museum.

 The Marine Barracks near Capitol Hill houses the United States Marine Band; founded in 1798, it is the country's oldest professional musical organization.
 American march composer and Washington-native John Philip Sousa led the Marine Band from 1880 until 1892.
 Founded in 1925, the United States Navy Band has its headquarters at the Washington Navy Yard and performs at official events and public concerts around the city.

-Founded in 1950, Arena Stage achieved national attention and spurred growth in the city's independent theater movement that now includes organizations such as the Shakespeare Theatre Company, Woolly Mammoth Theatre Company, and the Studio Theatre.
-Arena Stage opened its newly renovated home in the city's emerging Southwest waterfront area in 2010.
+Founded in 1950, Arena Stage achieved national attention and spurred growth in the city's independent theater movement, which now includes the Shakespeare Theatre Company, Woolly Mammoth Theatre Company, and Studio Theatre.
+Arena Stage reopened after a renovation and expansion in the city's emerging Southwest waterfront area in 2010.
 The GALA Hispanic Theatre, now housed in the historic Tivoli Theatre in Columbia Heights, was founded in 1976 and is a National Center for the Latino Performing Arts.